fivetran/dbt_quickbooks_source/README.md

 ### Disabling models

 This package takes into consideration that not every QuickBooks account utilizes the same transactional tables, and allows you to disable the corresponding functionality.
-By default, all variables' values are assumed to be `true`.
-Add variables for only the tables you want to disable:
+By default, most variables' values are assumed to be `true` (with exception of purchase orders).
+Add variables for only the tables you want to disable or enable respectively:

 ```yml
 # dbt_project.yml